shubhamjanhere/Movie_Review_Sentiment_Analysis/README.md

 # Movie_Review_Sentiment_Analysis
 The combination of python scripts given bellow scrapes all the reviews of a given movie from rotten tomato and analyzes it, giving it a rating from 1 - 10, where 10 means higest movie score and 1 being the minimum score.

 Please install nltk and sklearn before running the script.
-Also, navigate to your python console of whichever virtual environment you are using, and type the following commands -
+Also, navigate to your python console of whichever virtual environment you are using, and type the following commands - \n
                                                   import nltk
                                                   nltk.download('punkt')
                                                   nltk.download('stopwords')